zencart/documentation/content/user/products/downloadable.md

 ## Important Facts about Download Settings

 1. Downloads are NOT Virtual Products so use:
-    _Product is Virtual: No, Shipping Address Required
+    *Product is Virtual: No, Shipping Address Required*

-    _
 2. Downloads are NOT Always Free Shipping so use:
-    _Always Free Shipping: No, Normal Shipping Rules
+    *Always Free Shipping: No, Normal Shipping Rules*

-    _
-3. Downloads in an order by itself will never see the checkout_shipping page ... if you do then your Product is setup wrong for Downloads
+3. Downloads in an order by itself will never see the checkout_shipping page.
+If you do then your Product is not setup correctly for Downloads.

 4. If on Linux/Unix, /pub should be writable (usually 777 or 755 depending on the host server) and Redirect should be ON
     If you cannot use Redirect ON, ask your hosting site why they cannot follow the symbolic link between the `/download` and `/pub` directories

-5. If on a Windows server, /pub does NOT need to be writable/777 since you do not use this directory because symlinks typically don't work on Windows servers, and Redirect is OFF since Redirect requires symlink support.
+5. If on a Windows server, `/pub` does NOT need to be writable/777 since you do not use this directory because symlinks typically don't work on Windows servers, and Redirect is OFF since Redirect requires symlink support.

 6. Download filenames should not use special characters, spaces, etc